-Sure, there are miles and miles of beaches in SoCal, but sometimes you need a break from the sand, and you want water that's a little less, well, wavy.
-Most of us are willing to go out of our way to find a pool that’s open to the public for recreational swimming and offers something special: Think slides, water play features, extended shallow areas for the little ones to splash in, or a beautiful, peaceful setting.
-Here’s our list of cool destination pools worth a drive in LA and OC.
-Most range in price from $1 to $12 per person, and several offer discounted season passes (check websites for details).
+Sure, there are miles of great beaches in SoCal, but sometimes you need a break from the sand, and you want water that's a little less, well, wavy.
+It can be worth going a little farther to find a swimming pool that’s open to the public for recreational swimming and offers something special: Think slides, water play features, extended shallow areas for the little ones to splash in, or a beautiful, peaceful setting.
+Here’s our list of cool destination swimming pools worth a drive in LA and OC.
+Most range in price from $1 to $12 per person, and several of these pools offer discounted season passes (check websites for details).

 Latest posts by Kathie Bozanich

 The beach is made for kids—the sand, the sun, the surf.
 That last thing can be a worry, though, when it comes to toddlers and smaller children.
 Parents are forced to play defense all day to prevent their little ones from being tossed, turned, and dragged by turbulent waves.
 Knowing some beach safety rules is a good start; but there are a few beach areas in Los Angeles and Orange counties that offer the best of all worlds: the sand and sun plus shallow, gentle expanses of water perfect for wading.